-Function Board Review and oversee systems of risk management, internal control and compliance.
+Function Function Board Review and oversee systems of risk management, internal control and compliance.
 Approve and monitor the process for identifying significant risks.
 Ensure that appropriate controls, monitoring and reporting mechanisms are in place.
-CEO and CFO To provide a declaration to the Board regarding the half and full- year financial statements.
+CEO and CFO To provide a declaration (in accordance with s295A of the Corporations Act (2001)) to the Board in respect of the half and full- year financial statements.
 Assess and provide assurance to the Board that the Company's risk management and internal control systems are operating effectively in all material respects.
 Audit & Risk Committee Review and assess the Company's processes designed to ensure the integrity of financial statements and reporting and associated compliance with legal and regulatory standards, including Accounting Standards.
-Review and assess the appointment, qualifications, independence, performance and remuneration of and relationship with the Company's external auditors.
 Ensure adequate internal controls, assurance, policies and procedures exist to identify and manage business risk.
-Make recommendations to the Board.
-Management Designing, implementing and reporting on the adequacy of the Company's risk management and internal control systems.
-Reporting to the Audit & Risk Committee on the effectiveness of the systems and processes in place to manage material business risks.